Jako/RememberThis/core/components/rememberthis/docs/readme.txt

                | id column of the package or ModResource.          | -
 classname      | xPDO class name where the added data is           |
                | retreived from.                                   | -
-joins          | Joins defined in the xPDO class, to retreive      |
+keyname        | xPDO class keyname the data is retreived with     | id joins          | Joins defined in the xPDO class, to retreive      |
                | the added data.                                   | -
 jQueryPath     | Path to jQuery script.                            | -